Abdul-Qadir3/Docker/01_containarization/README.md

 # Containerizing the API

-We will take the microservice created in step10_microserice_db and containerize it.

 ## Let's First Run the app without Docker to test if everything is working

 We have updated our toml file using this as a base: